MirrorInSpanish/Mirrormon/README.md

-A collection of my C++ language journey.
+A collection of my Python language journey.